julien-muke/deploy-nextjs-s3-cloudfront-github-actions/README.md

 ## Let's test the cloudfront distribution

-1. Copy the Distribution domain name
+1. Navigate to cloudfront console, choose your distribution, copy the Distribution domain name

 ![Screenshot 2024-06-13 at 12 10 39](https://github.com/julien-muke/deploy-nextjs-s3-cloudfront-github-actions/assets/110755734/eab77fb2-428d-4a23-a07b-91b71afda546)